 Q: How Can I Attend?

-A: Any upper division or graduate College of Business student who completes an online application is eligible.
+A: The program is open exclusively to any upper division or graduate Fowler College of Business student who completes an online application is eligible.
 Applications are then screened to ensure that a high quality cohort is admitted to the program.

 Q: What are the program requirements?

 A: Students must commit to attending each 10 week session.
 Each student has a duty every

 What is time commitment of this program?

 Classes meet for 10 Fridays each fall semester from 1:00 – 2:30 pm.
 Students are required to prepare two speeches – one introducing yourself for 3 – 5 minutes, the other for 5-7 minutes answering ‘why should I hire you’ or with instructor approval, a topic of your choice.

 Q: What will I get out of this program?

 A: The program is designed to help Fowler College of Business students increase their interview skills.
 Specifics include increased comfort in speaking in front of people, practice answering questions off the cuff, and the ability to give constructive feedback.
 For more details, see our student testimonials here.

 Q: When is the program offered?A: The College of Business offers the course once in each fall and spring semester on Friday afternoons.
 There are no plans to offer the program at other days or times due to class commitments of our students.